 Indeed, my matrix already goes part way toward this goal of creating an algorithm which might be able to generate A-A churches.
 Imagine, if you will, a matrix similar to this with sanctuary-auditorium types along the side and Sunday school configurations across the top and you see the application of this idea in a very different context.
 With six auditoria (based on the location of the pulpit) and three Sunday school shapes (180°, 90°, and what I call “saddle bags”), there are eighteen possible combinations and permutations, and a few subsets.

 If Halpern & Co. can make sense of a complex writing system, allowing dictionary access to something that defies our alphabetical order, I can somehow make sense of a bunch of churches.

 FOOTNOTE: Casually reviewing the book late last night I noticed what may be a side benefit of the SKIP system.
 There are, for example, only two strokes difference between the kanji for “water” and for “eternal”.
 Though that connection may not have been an intent of the dictionary writers, it does allow someone like me, grazing through the book with idle interest, to understand how the Japanese may have related two not dissimilar concepts in a poetic sense.

-“An algorithm is a step by step procedure to solve logical and mathematical problems.
-A recipe is a good example of an algorithm because it says what must be done, step by step. … Informally, an algorithm can be called a “list of steps”.
+“An algorithm is a step by step procedure to solve problems of logic and mathematics.
+A recipe is a good example of an algorithm because it says what must be done, and in what order. … Informally, an algorithm can be called a “list of steps”.
 Algorithms can be written in ordinary language, and that may be all a person needs.”